Skip to Main Content

 • Faculty and post-docs with an active paid appointment at the University of Texas at Austin at time of proposal submission.

-Student and faculty proposals are considered as separate submission categories and will be judged independently.
-This will allow for two prizes of $1500 each to be awarded during each annual submission cycle, for the best student and best faculty proposals respectively.
+Student and faculty/post-doc proposals are considered as separate submission categories and will be judged independently, with the intention of awarding one $1500 fellowship per category per year.
 Award winners will have their work featured in one or more UT Libraries repositories.

 Call for Proposals